KingShmo/Project-4-/Tests.md

 5. The required file format is shown to the user.
 The user then enters the file path for the file containing a quiz.

 Expected result: Application runs successfully and a specific output is shown to the user depending on whether the file path and the file format is valid or not.
 If the file path and format are valid, the quiz is imported into the quiz database.
 The user is taken back to the Quiz Portal menu automatically.

 Test Status: Passed.

+#### Test 17: Student- Taking a Quiz

+Steps:

+1. User launches application and signs in to their account.
+2. User selects the 'View Courses' option (labelled 4) from the drop-down menu in the Student Portal.
+3. User selects the course from the drop-down menu whose options they want to access.
+4. User selects the 'Take a quiz' option (labelled 1) from the drop-down menu.
+5. User selects the quiz that they want to take from the drop-down menu.
+6. User selects one from the 'Yes' or 'No' option buttons based on whether they want to attach a file for this quiz or not.
+If 'Yes' is selected, then the required file format is shown to the user.
+The user then enters the file path for the file containing the quiz answers.
+7. If the answer for the previous step was 'No', the user is shown each quiz question one by one and the user selects their answer from the options (labelled 1/2/3/4) in the drop-down menu.
+8. Once the quiz has been completed, a submission confirmation and completion timestamp is displayed for the user.

+Expected result: Application runs successfully and a student is able to take a quiz either by uploading a file with answers or by answering the questions in real time.
+A specific output is shown to the user depending on whether the file path and the file format is valid or not.
+If the file path and format are valid, the answers are graded and attempt details along with submission timestamp are stored into the quiz database.
+Same process takes place if quiz is taken in real time.
+The user is taken back to the course menu automatically.

+Test Status: Passed.

+#### Test 18: Student- Viewing Grades

+Steps:

+1. User launches application and signs in to their account.
+2. User selects the 'View Courses' option (labelled 4) from the drop-down menu in the Student Portal.
+3. User selects the course from the drop-down menu whose options they want to access.
+4. User selects the 'View Grades' option (labelled 2) from the drop-down menu.

+Expected result: Application successfully displays all student attempt and grade details for the quizzes of that course.
+The user is taken back to the course menu automatically.

+Test Status: Passed.

+#### Test 19: User(Teacher/Student)- Sign Out

+Steps:

+1. User launches application and signs in to their account.
+2. User selects the 'Sign Out' option (labelled 3) from the drop-down menu in the respective Portal.
+3. If user is already in another menu in the application, selecting the 'Exit' option (last option) from the respective drop-down menu will take them to the previous menus, lastly taking them to the main menu.
+Selecting the 'Cancel' button can also directly take them to the main menu.
+Once the user reaches the main menu, step 2 follows.

+Expected result: Application successfully sign out the user and displays a thank-you message.

+Test Status: Passed.